1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His aggressive policies transformed the Company into an imperial power.

-76. Lord Wellesley’s overall foreign policy is best described as:
+76. Lord Wellesley’s overall foreign policy is best described as___________.

 A) Ring Fence Policy